hawkinsw/CPPTimes/io.md

     std::ifstream input_file{};
 ```

-`input_file` is a variable (technically an object -- we'll come back to the distinction later) whose type is `std::ifstream` (short for _input file stream_).
+`input_file` is a variable (technically an [object](./very-early-oop.md)) whose type is `std::ifstream` (short for _input file stream_).
 The type signals that the only operations we can perform on this variable are operations that read.
 To be very clear, we have not yet associated the `input_file` _variable_ with any actual file!
 Just because you have declared a variable whose type is `std::ifstream` does not mean that you have a file with data to back it up!
 More importantly, the name of the _variable_ is not the same as the name of the _file_ behind it!

-Given those caveats, usually the first thing that you do after declaring a `std::ifstream`-typed variable when is to open it!
+Given those caveats, usually the first thing that you do after declaring a `std::ifstream`-typed variable is to open it!
 You choose which file to associate with the variable by specifying the name of the file as an argument to the variable's open _method_.

 ```C++
 #include <fstream>